leanote/leanote/README.md

 $> cp conf/routes-default conf/routes
 ```

-Now you can modify leanote source and build/run with revel
+Now you can modify the leanote source and build/run using `revel`

 ```
 $> revel run github.com/leanote/leanote
 ```

-Welcome to join with us and contribute your code to leanote!
+You are welcome to join us and contribute code to leanote!
 Thanks.